Village of Oswego COVID-19 Response

 This page is intended to be a central point for COVID-19 information related to the Village of Oswego's operations for its residents and businesses.
 This information does NOT replace information from the Centers for Disease Control, the Illinois Department of Public Health, or the Kendall County Health Department on measures to stop the spread of illness.
 Please refer to those websites for information on staying healthy and follow all public health rules and guidelines.

-All of Illinois is now in Phase 3 of the Restore Illinois Plan, and the Village of Oswego encourages all residents to abide by the state’s guidelines to help slow the spread of illness.
+Kendall County is now in Phase 4 of the Restore Illinois Plan, and the Village of Oswego encourages all residents to abide by the state’s guidelines to help slow the spread of illness.
 Learn more about what’s allowed and what’s not from the State of Illinois.